ARCHIVED-mean-stack/session-9/readme.md

 - get `localhost:3004/api/pirates/582280a9684c9c10232226ea`
 - put `localhost:3004/api/pirates/582280a9684c9c10232226ea` with `{ "name": "Test Tester" }` and check at `localhost:3004/api/pirates`

-Map these back to the controllers in pirates.js (All are mongo commands):
+Map these back to the controllers in pirates.js (all are mongo commands):

 - find({})
 - findOne({ '_id': id })
 - update({ '_id': id })

+These are mapped back to the HTTP verbs in routes.js:

 ####Add